Inspection Cameras: A Guide to THE Cameras Inspectors USE in Their Work

 Inspection Cameras for Visual Data vs. Other Types of Data

 Cameras are most commonly used for visual inspections.

 In visual inspections, inspectors use cameras to collect visual data showing the condition of an asset.
 This data can either be reviewed by the inspector in the moment or later on, once it has all been collected.

-As you’ll see when we look at the different types of inspection cameras in a moment, all of them are used primarily to collect visual data, with the primary distinctions among them being:
+As you’ll see when we look at the different types of digital inspection cameras in a moment, all of them are used primarily to collect visual data, with the primary distinctions among them being: